Splitrmx12

 "Splitrmx12" is a vinyl-only promotional recording by Autechre, released 1 November 1999 by Warp Records and limited to 3000 copies.

-The A-side is a mashup of the tracks "Weissensee" and "Im Glück" by Neu!, from the 1972 self-titled album Neu!.
+The A-side is a mashup of the tracks "Weissensee" and "Im Glück" by Neu! from their self-titled album Neu!
+(1972).
 It was previously released on the tribute album A Homage to Neu!
 (1998).

 It remains unclear whether "Bic" or "Bic?" is the name of an existing group.